Ghanta Karna

-Ghanta Karna (also known as Ghanta Karna Chaturdasi and Gathe Mangal) is a Nepalese Newari festival celebrating the defeat of the mythical demon Ghanta-karna ("bell-ears") or "Gatha-Mungal" in local Newari language.
+Ghanta Karna (also known as Ghanta Karna Chaturdasi and Gathe Mangal) is a Nepalese Newari festival celebrating the defeat of the mythical demon Ghanta Karna ("bell-ears") or "Gatha-Mungal" in the local Newari language.
 According to the myth, the demon wore bell earrings in order to drown out the name of the god Shiva with their jingling.
-Attributed to him are acts of robbery, murder, and kidnapping of children.
+Attributed to him are acts of robbery, murder, and the kidnapping of children.
 The festival takes place during the month of Shrawan (July/August).